davidcole1340/ext-php-rs/guide/src/macros/classes.md

 - `name` - Changes the name of the class when exported to PHP.
 The Rust struct name is kept the same.
 If no name is given, the name of the struct is used.
   Useful for namespacing classes.
-- `rename` - Changes the case of the class name when exported to PHP.
+- `change_case` - Changes the case of the class name when exported to PHP.
 - `#[php(extends(ce = ce_fn, stub = "ParentClass"))]` - Sets the parent class of the class.
 Can only be used once.
   `ce_fn` must be a function with the signature `fn() -> &'static ClassEntry`.
 - `#[php(implements(ce = ce_fn, stub = "InterfaceName"))]` - Implements the given interface on the class.
 Can be used